alejoceballos/dumb-keyboard/README.md

 being declared.

 #### Declaring a typed array property
-Well, it ain't going to, instead I'll declare `keys` as a mandatory one.
+Well, it ain't going to be declared that way anyway, instead I'll declare `keys` as a mandatory one.

 ```javascript
 // file: src/components/Keyboard/Keyboard.js